CIVIL LITIGATION LAWYERS IN MISSISSAUGA

 Court Cases & Lawsuits: Protecting You

-Given the length of a trial and options available to a client, many clients choose to settle before a trial.
+Given the length of a trial and the options available to a client, many clients choose to settle before a trial.
 A trial can be costly and time-consuming, and there are no guarantees that a case will be successful.
 Depending on the nature of your case and your objectives, the legal representatives at Tailor Law will provide you with your best chances of success, while outlining the pros and cons of taking other actions that you may be considering.
 Providing clear, concise, and dependable representation is Tailor Law’s mission, and we take this on by using rigorous techniques to gain a competitive advantage during the civil litigation process.

 The Phases: Understanding The Process

 The discovery plan is a set of court documents that details how the “discovery” of the trial will take place.
-The discovery plan includes the names of witnesses to be brought forth for examination and the timelines that each Party requires for conducing oral and documentary discovery.
+The discovery plan includes the names of witnesses to be brought forth for examination and the timelines that each Party requires for conducting oral and documentary discovery.
 The respective lawyers of each Party typically work with one another to create a discovery plan.

 An affidavit of documents is a set of all relevant documents that each Party will rely on to prove their case.
-Affidavit of documents can include statements, receipts, photographs, reports, and any other material information pertinent to the case.
+Affidavits of documents can include statements, receipts, photographs, reports, and any other material information pertinent to the case.